Make Your Walls Talk Using Wood & Stone Interior Design

 Similarly, look how we combined metal and wood for this client’s backsplash over her wet bar.

 Another version of wood planking is shingles.
-This treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.
+This interior design treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.

-Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone can become an important and unexpected custom accent.
+Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone walls can become an important and unexpected custom accent.

-Stone’s versatility allows it to reach beyond traditional styles.
+Stone’s versatility allows it to reach beyond traditional interior design styles.
 Look at how this brick wall — yes, faux brick can be installed to look as if it’s “always” been there — blends easily with the living room’s contemporary furniture and accessories.

-We would love to show you how a wood or stone accent wall can enhance your home’s décor.
+We would love to show you how a wood or stone interior design accent wall can enhance your home’s décor.
 Please contact us for a complimentary consultation.
 And don’t forget: We are available for holiday decorating at your home or office!

 In this season of thanks, we are thankful for you!
 Happy Thanksgiving!